mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     ...
     >>>

-The first argument is the name of the extension, the second is the class you want to extend.
-You can also specify the method name as a third argument, then the name of the function is ignored (you can use this to get rid of warnings about multiple functions with the same name in a module).
+The first decorator argument is the name of the extension, the second is the class you want to extend.
+You can also specify the method name as a third argument, then the name of the function is ignored (this allows you to get rid of warnings about multiple functions with the same name).

 Creating Extensions
 ~~~~~~~~~~~~~~~~~~~
-To create a new extension you basically just have to create an extension
+To create a new node extension you just have to create a new extension base
-base class.
+class.
 For example the HTML representation extension in ``mdp.hinet``
 is created with

 .. raw:: html